Organic turmeric powder

 Controlled geographical area

-A spice that has been highly valued and used in Ayurvedic medicine for centuries, turmeric is rich in curcuminoids (including curcumin), antioxidant molecules responsible for turmeric's numerous benefits.
+A spice that has been highly valued and used in India for centuries, turmeric is rich in curcuminoids (including curcumin), antioxidant molecules responsible for turmeric's numerous benefits.

 Turmeric also helps to relieve the symptoms of indigestion and has anti-inflammatory properties.